-This is the second iteration of the Appropriate Assessment, to coincide with the submission version of the Craven Local Plan.
-The comments and suggestions of Natural England, along with other relevant submissions received to the representations stage of the published Craven Local Plan, have assisted to inform this second iteration.
-This document is to be sent to the Secretary of State as one of the supporting documents to the submitted local plan, in preparation for the plan's examination stage.
+This is the third iteration of the Appropriate Assessment, to coincide with the consultation of the Craven Local Plan post its examination.
+New information received on potential air quality impacts from Harrogate Borough Council, proposed plan modifications arising from the examination, in addition to new European Court of Justice rulings have assisted to inform this third iteration.
+This document is one of the supporting documents for the aforementioned post-examination consultation, as part of the process for the plan's adoption stage.